Learning from Ontario's avian influenza response

-After the B.C. outbreak, Ontario’s feather boards – , , and the – began informally sharing information on infectious disease situations, and became convinced the industry needed to work more actively with government during outbreaks. leads the response to animal disease emergencies.
+After the B.C. outbreak, Ontario’s feather boards – Egg Farmers of Ontario, Turkey Farmers of Ontario, Chicken Farmers of Ontario and the Ontario Broiler Hatching Egg and Chick Commission – began informally sharing information on infectious disease situations, and became convinced the industry needed to work more actively with government during outbreaks.
+The Canadian Food Inspection Agency (CFIA) leads the response to animal disease emergencies.

 In 2007, the industry established a stockpile of protective equipment, disinfectants and cleaning supplies for use by farmers during an outbreak, and as the industry began running disease simulation exercises, it became clear a more formal approach was needed for an effective response.